-The New Entrant Program activities will be handled by a sub grantee, Arizona Department of Transportation.
-The Federal portion of their program will be \$501,028 and they've allocated \$87,139 ADOT funds for their portion of the required 14.99% MATCH.
+The New Entrant Program activities will be handled by a sub grantee, Arizona Department of Transportation (ADOT).
+The Federal portion of their program will be \$545,127 and they've allocated \$96,199 ADOT funds for their portion of the required

+15% MATCH.

-Arizona Office Technologies, Inc. has been providing copier maintenance for our agency.
-We have a current service agreement for one of the copiers and we lease a second large copier/scanner for our central office suite at headquarters.
-We estimate \$3,620 in maintenance and lease contracts for the two copiers used for MCSAP activities including estimated surcharges for contracted excess.
+Arizona Office Technologies, Inc. and Ricoh have been providing copier maintenance for our agency.
+We have current service agreements for two of the copiers and we lease a third large copier/scanner for our central office suite at headquarters.
+We estimate \$3,620 in maintenance and lease contracts for the three copiers used for MCSAP activities including estimated surcharges for contracted excess.